raizen74/aws-sysops/README.md

 For example, when a scale-in event occurs, the terminating instance is first deregistered from the load balancer.
 Then, a lifecycle hook pauses the instance before it is terminated.
 While the instance is in the wait state, you can, for example, connect to the instance and download logs or other data before the instance is fully terminated.
 ## EBS
+EBS volumes are AZ locked.
+To migrate it to a different AZ you have to create a snapshot, then you create a volume from the snapshot in the AZ of your choice.
+You also can copy the snapshot to another Region.

+You can copy an unencrypted snapshot to an encrypted one and restore an EBS encrypted volume from it, or you can directly create an encrypted EBS volume from an unencrypted EBS snapshot

 - `EBS HDD volume - SC1` is backed by hard disk drives (HDDs) and provides the **lowest cost per GB** of all EBS volume types.
 It is ideal for less frequently accessed workloads with large, cold datasets
 - `EBS HDD volume - ST1` is backed by hard disk drives (HDDs) and is **ideal for frequently accessed**, throughput intensive workloads with large datasets and large I/O sizes, such as MapReduce, Kafka, log processing, data warehouse, and ETL workloads.